Epoxide hydrolase 3: Activity and function

 ABHD9 first drew attention is studies that validated that its gene, EPHX3, was hypermethylated on CpG sites in its Promoter (genetics) in human prostate cancer tissues, particularly in the tissues of more advanced or, base on morphological criteria (i.e. Gleason score), more aggressive diseases.
 This allows that the gene silencing of EPHX3 due to promoter hypermethylation may contribute to the onset and/or progression of prostate cancer.
 Similar CpG site hypermethylations in the promoter of EPHX3 have been validated for colorectal adenocarcinomas.
-As similar promoter methylation pattern, although not yet validated, was also found in human malignant melanoma tissues and human gastric cancer cell lines.
+As similar promoter methylation pattern, although not yet validated, was also found in human melanoma tissues and human gastric cancer cell lines.
 These studies allow but certainly do not prove that the silencing of EPHX (i.e. failure to be expressed as ABHD9 protein) is involved in the development and/or progression of certain cancers in humans.

 More recently, ABHD9 was characterized as possessing epoxy hydrolase activity for metabolizing epoxyeicosatrienoic acids (EETs) and epoxides of linoleic acid (i.e. vernolic acids [also termed leukotoxins] to their corresponding diols.
 For example, it metabolizes one particular EET (14,15-epoxy-5Z,8Z,11Z-eicosatrienoic acid) as follows: